-The NBER's conference on Economics of Autonomous and Electric Vehicles took place June 6-7 in Stanford.
-Research Associates Susan Athey of Stanford University and Ryan Kellogg of University of Chicago, and Jing Li of MIT organized the meeting, sponsored by the Alfred P. Sloan Foundation.
-These researchers' papers were presented and discussed:
+An NBER Conference on the Economics of Autonomous and Electric Vehicles took place June 6-7 in Stanford University.
+Research Associates Susan Athey of Stanford and Ryan Kellogg of University of Chicago, and Jing Li of MIT organized the meeting, which was sponsored by the Alfred P. Sloan Foundation.
+These topics were discussed:

 In the era of the Internet of Things (IoT), devices are all connected, which makes it possible to gather and share a vast amount of real-time data.
 Besides technology advancements, the way to distribute information is also critical to increase social benefits.
 Liu and Whinston look specifically into the information-based routing problem for heterogeneous autonomous vehicles.
 To address the issue, they synthesize theoretical economics and artificial intelligence (AI).
 In a fully autonomous transportation system, based on the idea of Bayesian persuasion introduced by Kamenica and Gentzkow (2011), its extension by Kolotilin et al. (2016) and the unified information design framework by Bergemann and Morris (2017), the researchers propose a method to design the information structure conveyed to a vehicle based on its private preference, strategic interactions with other vehicles, expressway tolling, and other traffic conditions.
 In a simple road system, they present both a multi-vehicle model and a multi-period model.
 They also build up a framework to deal with urban traffic.
 To implement the method they propose, Liu and Whinston introduce the idea of creating a hardware engine to accelerate the calculation and demonstrate it by a flow chart.